 - Turns back on you

 So there you have it, escapaders – 10 tips for introducing a baby or child to your dog!
 As the bond between humans and dogs is undeniable, your furry and human children will thank you for incorporating these tips.
 Find out more about what you should teach children about animals HERE.

-*Although this post is written specifically for dogs, most of the content can also apply to cats.
+*Although this post is written specifically for dogs, some of the content can also apply to cats.
 Cats are family too!

 My cousins Choo and Sonny!

 Markin’ it up,